mieweb/docs/content/functions/system-administration/data-migration/eh-data-migration-etl-approach.md

 1. Work described in the Project Deliverables section of the client-specific Legacy Data Migration Requirements Document and supported by the client-provided data migration documentation.
 2. SFTP interface(s) where required to facilitate transport for the Integration.
-    a.
-EH will host SFTP to accept encrypted files of the backup data.
+    * EH will host SFTP to accept encrypted files of the backup data.
-    b.
-Exchange of SSH public keys to facilitate login where available
+    * Exchange of SSH public keys to facilitate login where available
 3. Exchange of Public PGP keys where required to facilitate encryption for the Integration.
 4. Legacy database backups, CSV files, scanned documents along with any other legacy data distribution shall be encrypted using EH's PGP Public Key and transferred to the SFTP hosted by EH.
 5. All data provided to Enterprise Health shall be loaded as-is in EH
 6. Legacy database backups provided shall be compatible with MSSQL database restore functionality.
 7. Legacy documents shall be individually decrypted, though their distribution shall be accomplished  in a zipped, encrypted format using MIE's GPG public encryption key.
 8. CSV Processing.
-    a.
-EH consulting to help client understand all data elements to include for each type of API.
+    * EH consulting to help client understand all data elements to include for each type of API.
-    b.
-Client will create CSV files conforming as much as possible to EH APIs Specification and deliver them to the SFTP site setup by EH.
+    * Client will create CSV files conforming as much as possible to EH APIs Specification and deliver them to the SFTP site setup by EH.
-    c.
-EH will apply additional transformation and logic to the inbound data to conform to EH APIs Specification processing logic
+    * EH will apply additional transformation and logic to the inbound data to conform to EH APIs Specification processing logic
-    d.
-Training on each module to facilitate validation
+    * Training on each module to facilitate validation
-    e.
-EH will load all data and provide preliminary verification results.
+    * EH will load all data and provide preliminary verification results.
-    f.
-EH will remediate any issues with the loading of data found during validation.
+    * EH will remediate any issues with the loading of data found during validation.
-    g.
-Client will remediate issues related to mapping, data selection, data transformation, CSV creation, or other data integrity or mapping issues.
+    * Client will remediate issues related to mapping, data selection, data transformation, CSV creation, or other data integrity or mapping issues.
-    h.
-One to two cycles of data migration/validation and one dress rehearsal (if time allows) will be completed prior to final cutover, although fewer cycles may be required if validation and signoff are completed ahead of the plan in Migration Strategies.
+    * One to two cycles of data migration/validation and one dress rehearsal (if time allows) will be completed prior to final cutover, although fewer cycles may be required if validation and signoff are completed ahead of the plan in Migration Strategies.
-    i.
-All testing will be performed in non-production environments cloned from the EH system being used as the configuration environment.
+    * All testing will be performed in non-production environments cloned from the EH system being used as the configuration environment.

 ## Out of Scope